Cabo Wabo

-Cabo Wabo is a nightclub, restaurant and bar company founded in 1990 by American singer-songwriter and rock musician Sammy Hagar.
-Located in Cabo San Lucas, Baja California Sur, Mexico franchises exist along the Las Vegas Strip and on Hollywood Boulevard in Hollywood, California.
+Cabo Wabo is a nightclub, restaurant and bar company founded in 1990 by American rock musicians Sammy Hagar, Eddie Van Halen, Alex Van Halen, and Michael Anthony (the band Van Halen's lineup from 1985-1996), alongside business partner Jorge Viaña.
+Located in Cabo San Lucas, Baja California Sur, Mexico.
+Sammy Hagar bought out the rest of the Van Halen members in 1996 after several years of bad management.
+A second location is on the Las Vegas Strip.
+There were also locations in Lake Tahoe, Fresno, Hollywood, and New York City.
 It also has its own signature brand of tequila with the title of same name of the company.

 Cantina

 Hagar, who already had a successful music career, first visited the Mexican town of Cabo San Lucas in the early 1980s, before joining Van Halen in July 1985 after the departure of their founding singer, David Lee Roth.
 Seeking a place for himself and his friends to relax and play music, Hagar, and his long time friend, Marco Monroy, partnered up with fellow Van Halen members Michael Anthony and Edward and Alex Van Halen and opened a large bar, restaurant, and performance space named after the band's 1988 song "Cabo Wabo."

 Launched in April 1990, the cantina was initially a financial failure, leading Hagar to buy out his bandmates.
 Under new management, the bar became popular with both locals and tourists as the town quickly grew into a major resort.
 In 2004, after plans fell through to open in Las Vegas, Hagar opened a second location in the basement of the historic Harvey's casino on the south shore of Lake Tahoe.
 However, that location has since closed.
 A third location was opened in Fresno, California in 2008, but had its license pulled by Hagar at the beginning of 2009.
 Cabo Wabo Las Vegas opened in The Miracle Mile shopping center at Planet Hollywood in November 2009.
 The club typically attracts an older adult clientele with its mostly rock music selection.

 Hagar claims he coined the name after watching a man walk unsteadily along a local beach after a heavy night's partying.
 Using the town's nickname, Cabo (which means "cape" in Spanish), and shortening "wobble" to "wabo" he said of the man that he was doing the "Cabo wabo."
 Hagar later used the phrase in his lyrics and title for the Van Halen song.
-In 1990 he hired Noel Vestri, an innovator in computer graphic designs (including work on Vans Tennis Shoes) to design a logo for the brand, which is still used today.